raycast/extensions/extensions/search-codeforces-handle/README.md

 # Search Codeforces Handle

-Provides details about a Codeforces handle
-Utilizes Codeforces API to retrive the information
+Provides details about a Codeforces handle and Codeforce Contests Utilizes Codeforces API to retrive the information